“The people you work with are what makes any job special, and Capco is no exception.”

 Joined Capco: 2019

 My experiences have certainly had a profound effect on my development as a person.
 My family always moved around a lot, and by the time I was 17, I had lived in seven different U.S. states all over the country.
 Being exposed to these unique areas and communities, each with their distinct perspectives and culture, provided me with diverse experiences that have framed my outlook on life.

 My family has played the biggest influence on my life and are the people I draw my inspiration and strength from.
 I left home at an early age for school, but the bond with my parents and siblings has never faded – I talk to them nearly every day.
 I attribute my successes to their support, and I am blessed to have all of them in my life.

-The second would be my coach, Sara Watterson, who I have known since my earliest days at Capco.
-Sara is the worker I try to emulate – she has the drive, leadership skills and energy that I look to bring each day for my teammates and clients.
-Both Vishal and Sara have been essential figures in my Capco experience, and I am grateful to know them both professionally and personally.
+The second would be my coach, who I have known since my earliest days at Capco.
+My coach is the worker I try to emulate – she has the drive, leadership skills and energy that I look to bring each day for my teammates and clients.
+Both my former workstream lead and my coach have been essential figures in my Capco experience, and I am grateful to know them both professionally and personally.

 Among the projects I’ve worked on, a bankcard operational readiness assessment for merging super-regional banks was undoubtedly the most rewarding and challenging.
 It was the first time I got to create, deliver and present materials to the client on my own, while the fast-paced environment helped push me out of my comfort zone, bond with the team and learn a lot.
 I felt supported by the subject matter experts involved and I left that project knowing more about card operations than I could have ever imagined.